22 Best Ways to Prevent Slugs and Snails in the Garden

 8. Copper Tape Trap

 You can apply copper tape to raised beds to prevent slugs and snails.
 The copper reacts with their slime, creating a mild electric shock that repels them.
-This uncomplicated solution adds a layer of protection to your raised garden beds and veggies in them.
+This uncomplicated solution adds a layer of protection to your raised garden beds and veggies.

 9. Plant Something Aromatic